john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

   const sportsCar = new Car();                        // Create a new object (i.e. "sportsCar").
 ```
 So suppose you want the ignition method to work differently for a specific object.
 For example, we have an automobile that is electric and it does not have ignition.
 To override a method, you need to redefine the method (i.e. ignition) after the ```extend``` (i.e. extending the Car to the Automobile).
 This is important because we are restting the prototype and overriding it.

+In the example below, we want to override a method on a CHILD:
 ```JavaScript
   function extend(Child, Parent) {
     Child.prototype = Object.create(Parent.prototype);